 Our Human Capital project in Serbia — a.k.a.
-'Razvionica' — has supported these reforms through a holistic approach.
-The project intervention has been in line with current EU trends in education, enabling teachers and education practitioners to participate directly in in the various EU learning and research activities.
+'Razvionica' — has supported these reforms by means of a holistic approach.
+The project intervention has been in line with current EU trends in education, enabling teachers and education practitioners to participate directly in the various EU learning and research activities.

 Major achievements of this project include:

 Dealing with so many demanding stakeholders and working with a team of more than 200 experts has been a great challenge, and also a valuable learning experience.

 We live in a world where there are no more packages of knowledge and where we have to deal with a world that is constantly changing.
 Children should learn to be alone to manage their lives.
 We are working together for the future of children.